WildernessLabs/Netduino.Foundation/README.md

 ## Contributing

 Netduino.Foundation, is open source and community powered, much like Netduino itself.
 We love pull requests, so if you've got a driver to add, send it on over!
-For each driver, please include:
+For each peripheral driver, please include:

- * Documentation, including a Fritzing breadboard schematic on wiring it up and API docs.
+ * **Documentation** - Including a Fritzing breadboard schematic on wiring it up, sourcing info, and API docs.
 Please see other drivers for examples.
 Documentation is hosted on the [Netduino.Foundation](http://Netduino.Foundation) GitHub pages site and should be placed in the appropriate place in the `/docs/` folder.
- * A nuget project file (use the Nuget script to make a new one).
+ * **Datasheet** - For the peripheral, if applicable.
- * Tests, if possible and/or applicable.
+ * **Sample** - Application illustrating usage of the peripheral.
- * The datasheet for the peripheral and a link to purchase it, if applicable.
+ * **Nuspec file** - For building the peripheral's Nuget package (if it's an external peripheral).
+See other peripherals for an example.

 ### List of Peripherals TODO